-Doctors offering PRP and stem cell therapies have an advantage in that they can offer patients alternative treatments.
+Doctors offering PRP and total nucleated cell therapies have an advantage in that they can offer patients alternative treatments.
 The reality is that winter sports injuries do not necessarily have to be approached from a pharmaceutical or surgical angle first.
 Trained doctors can offer regenerative medicine treatments as an alternative.

 Common Winter Sports Injuries

 From a marketing standpoint, winter sports injuries are perfect candidates for regenerative medicine procedures.
 That may sound cold and calculating, but marketing requires looking through a different lens.
 Common skiing injuries illustrate this very point.
 The top five injuries suffered by skiers every year are:

 - Shoulder dislocation